Nicosia: Nicosia Municipality

-The Nicosia Municipality is responsible for all the municipal duties within the walled city and the immediately adjacent areas.
-The Constitution states that various main government buildings and headquarters must be situated within the Nicosia municipal boundaries.
-However separate municipalities are prescribed by the constitution for in the five largest towns, including Nicosia, and in the case of Nicosia the separate administration was established in 1958.
-The Turkish Municipal Committees (Temporary Provisions) Law, 1959 established a municipal authority run by a "Turkish Municipal Committee", defined as "the body of persons set up on or after the first day of July, 1958, in the towns of Nicosia, Limassol, Famagusta, Larnaca and Paphos by the Turkish inhabitants thereof for the purpose of performing municipal functions within the municipal limits of such towns".The "Nicosia Turkish Municipality", founded in 1958, carries out municipal duties in the northern and north-western part of city.
+Nicosia Municipality is responsible for all the municipal duties within the walled city and the immediately adjacent areas.
+The constitution states that various main government buildings and headquarters must be situated within the Nicosia municipal boundaries.
+However separate municipalities are prescribed by the constitution for the five largest towns, including Nicosia, and in the case of Nicosia the separate administration was established in 1958.
+The Turkish Municipal Committees (Temporary Provisions) Law, 1959 established a municipal authority run by a "Turkish Municipal Committee", defined as "the body of persons set up on or after the first day of July, 1958, in the towns of Nicosia, Limassol, Famagusta, Larnaca and Paphos by the Turkish inhabitants thereof for the purpose of performing municipal functions within the municipal limits of such towns".
+The Nicosia Turkish Municipality, founded in 1958, carries out municipal duties in the northern and north-western part of city.
 The remaining areas, in the south and east of the city, are administered by Nicosia Municipality.